chmc-mcmc/mathematica/README.md

 The method is suitable for general probability models, such as 1) potential energies of postive definite, negative definite, or indefinite; 2) very high correlation; 3) non-normality.

-The basic idea is the trajectories from a family of kinetic energies can traverse all components of multivariate probability models.
+The basic idea is the orthogonal trajectories from a kinetic energy can traverse all components of multivariate probability models.

 Codebase for
 * "A Multi-Trajectory Monte Carlo Sampler"
 * "Robust Inference Based On the Complementary Hamiltonian Monte Carlo"
+* orthogonal multi-trajectory sampler

 demonstrated with:
 * Linear Programming